Last Updated on 9 March, 2021 by Veronica

 We traveled all the way to the red point and Badachro detour.
 Badachro is a village with a picturesque harbor with very nice views.
 Red Point is a pink sandy beach, which gives it that peculiar look.

-We then continued on our way to Gairloch, it is a small village with good views.
+We then continued on our way to Gairloch, a small village with good views.
 Here are a few services, such as ATM, pharmacy, etc. So if you need something that can’t wait until Ullapool, take advantage!

 Ullapool